Try Out Our NEW Disneyland Ticket Calculator!

 Disney’s Riviera Resort

 While it’s true that a stay here can be costly, there are plenty of relaxing amenities to enjoy.
-Plus, when you add in perks like an ideal location, character dining, and a restaurant with a breathtaking view, we’d argue that it can be worth the price.
+Plus, when you add in perks like an ideal location within Walt Disney World, character dining, and a restaurant with a breathtaking view, we’d argue that it can be worth the price.

-Disney Riviera Resort is inspired by the European Riviera, a place Walt Disney and his wife Lillian fell in love with during their travels over the years.
-Unlike some of Disney’s other resorts, the Riviera is subdued elegance with a sprinkle of pixie dust.
+Every resort hotel at Walt Disney World has a theme, and the Riviera Resort is no exception.
+As the name suggests, Disney’s Riviera Resort is inspired by the Italian and French Riviera, a place Walt Disney and his wife Lillian fell in love with during their travels over the years.
+Unlike some of the other Walt Disney World resort hotels, the Riviera Resort offers subdued elegance with a sprinkle of pixie dust.
 Think, classic European-inspired architecture with a tasteful whisper of Disney: black and white photos of Walt and Lily on holiday in Italy, Disney and Pixar movie posters in French, a Disney art collection but in the style of Van Gogh and Degas, glittering mosaics of Tangled and Peter Pan, and jazzy renditions of Disney favorites.

 If that’s enough to make you want to grab your beret, pack a suitcase full of effortlessly chic (re: French girl) DisneyBounding outfits, and book a villa at the Riviera, we couldn’t agree more.
 For us, the resort’s design is definitely one of the highlights.
-With its balance of understated European glamour and Disney magic, it’s the perfect palate cleanser after a long day at the parks.
+With its balance of understated European glamour and Disney magic, it’s the perfect palate cleanser after a long day at a Disney park.
 You know, if you’re into that sorta thing.

 Hotel room with beds